EU calls for global talks on climate geoengineering risks

 "Nobody should be conducting experiments alone with our shared planet," European Union climate policy chief Frans Timmermans told a news conference.

-"This should be discussed in the right forum, at the highest international level."
+"This should be discussed in the right forum, at the highest international level," he said, suggesting the United Nations as a potential venue for talks on the risks and possible use of geoengineering.

 Geoengineering techniques include directly removing CO2 emissions from the atmosphere.
 The first plants to do this are already in operation, capturing CO2 in tiny quantities compared with countries' emissions.